Legionella Awareness

 • Is it possible for water droplets to be produced?
 And if so, could they be dispersed over a wide area? (showers and aerosols from cooling towers for example)

-• Is it likely that any of your employees and visitors might bemore susceptible to infection due to age, illness, a weakened immune system etc. and could they potentially be exposed to any contaminated water droplets?
+• Is it likely that any of your employees and visitors could be more susceptible to infection due to age, illness, a weakened immune system etc.?
+And could they potentially be exposed to any contaminated water droplets?

 How often should a Legionella Risk Assessment be completed?